-The full procedures for dealing with allegations against staff can be found on p49-60 of Keeping Children Safe in Education (DfE 2020)which the schools will follow.
-Also see the DO flow chart in Appendix I and http://northumberlandlscb.proceduresonline.com/chapters/p\alleg\sup.html.
+The full procedures for dealing with allegations against staff in Part 4 of Keeping Children Safe in Education (DfE 2023) must be followed.
+Also see the flow chart in Appendix I.

 Staff, parents and trustees are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
 Publication includes verbal conversations or writing, including content placed on social media sites.